 For cultural programs with a distinct Georgia flair, check out Chattooga County's "Sum-Nelly" arts and crafts festival, Summerville's "Down Home Farm Days", "Steam into Summerville Railroad Days", and other county programs.
 These programs provide citizens and visitors alike the opportunity to learn about our region's history while enjoying the feel of Georgia's countryside.
 Chattooga County is also home to the Northwest Georgia Balloon Festival in Menlo, and Summerville is a registered "Pickin' in the Park" bluegrass music community.
 Chattooga County and neighboring communities are also committed to sharing the history of the Cherokee culture with countless festivals and programs.
 In fact, Chattooga County is widely thought to be birthplace of George Gist, otherwise known as Sequoyah, the creator of the Cherokee alphabet.
 Rome is home to the respected Chieftain's Museum, while Cartersville is home to the Etowah Indian Mounds.
 Nearby Gordon County is home to New Echota, the Cherokee Nation's capitol city before Indian Removal.

-The State of Georgia is also one of the nation’s leading states in sporting events.
+The State of Georgia is also one of the nation's leading states in sporting events.
 Chattooga County is home to year-round sporting events for all ages.
-High school sports take center stage throughout the year as a venue for the community’s children to grow and compete.
-Colleges and universities across Georgia compete in all levels of collegiate competition from NAIA to NCAA.
+High school sports take center stage throughout the year as a venue for the community's children to grow and compete.
+Colleges and universities across Georgia compete in all levels of collegiate competition from National Association of Intercollegiate Athletics (NAIA) to National Collegiate Athletic Association (NCAA).
 Another major victory for Northwest Georgia came in 2009 as Rome was selected to host the NAIA national football championship.
-Nearby Rome is also home to the Atlanta Braves’ Organization’s Class A affiliate Rome Braves minor league baseball team, while nearby Chattanooga is home to the Los Angeles Dodgers’ Class AA affiliate Chattanooga Lookouts minor league team.
+Nearby Rome is also home to the Atlanta Braves' Organization's Class A affiliate Rome Braves minor league baseball team, while nearby Chattanooga is home to the Los Angeles Dodgers' Class AA affiliate Chattanooga Lookouts minor league team.
 All major league sports can be found a short drive to Atlanta.
-Atlanta is home to the Atlanta Braves Major League Baseball (MLB) team, Atlanta Falcons National Football League (NFL) team, Atlanta Hawks National Basketball Association (NBA) team, Atlanta Dream Women’s National Basketball Association (WNBA) team, and the Atlanta Thrashers National Hockey League (NHL) team.
+Atlanta is home to the Atlanta Braves Major League Baseball (MLB) team, Atlanta Falcons National Football League (NFL) team, Atlanta Hawks National Basketball Association (NBA) team, Atlanta Dream Women's National Basketball Association (WNBA) team, and the Atlanta Thrashers National Hockey League (NHL) team.
 As you can see, Georgia is the epicenter of sports in the Southeast.

 Chattooga County is also the center of folk art in the state.
 Howard Finster, widely considered by some leading art critics as the father of folk art, lived in Chattooga County.
 His "Paradise Gardens" museum, located in the Pennville community north of Summerville, is being renovated and prepared for public viewing.
 The folk art tradition can also be found at various festivals throughout the year.